Fair Interventions in Weighted Congestion Games: Introduction

-In this paper we completely settle these questions for the class of weighted congestion games.
-We do so both in the setting where no constraint is imposed on the intervention's computational requirement, and in the case where polynomial computability is desired.
-The resounding message contained in our work can be summarized as follows: when efficient computation is needed, fair interventions are as a powerful mean to reduce the price of anarchy as any other, fair or not.
+In this paper we settle these questions for the class of weighted congestion games.
+We do so both in the setting where no limitation is imposed on the intervention's computational requirement, and in the case where polynomial computability is desired.
+Perhaps interestingly, our work shows that when efficient computation is needed, fair interventions are as a powerful mean to reduce the price of anarchy as any other.